Questions about the application process:

 Do I attend a law school that qualifies for one of your scholarships?

-Can I obtain a bar exam scholarship if I intend to practice outside of Illinois, Indiana or Wisconsin?
+Can I obtain a bar exam scholarship if I intend to practice outside of Illinois, Indiana, Wisconsin or Iowa?

-No. Currently, the bar exam scholarship award is given to students taking the exam in either Illinois, Indiana, or Wisconsin.
+No. Currently, the bar exam scholarship award is given to students taking the exam in either Illinois, Indiana, Wisconsin or Iowa.

-Am I eligible if I attend law school outside of Illinois, Indiana or Wisconsin?
+Am I eligible if I attend law school outside of Illinois, Indiana, Wisconsin or Iowa?

 What undergraduate institutions qualify for your LSAT scholarship?